2kool2/GIF-pause/README.md

 The animated gif is preloaded into memory then displayed, preventing flashes of white occuring.

+The SVG controls used are defined in the HTML.

 CodePen demo: <a href="http://codepen.io/2kool2/pen/kkNLYO">Late-load an animated gif and provide a pause button</a>